wormhole-foundation/wormhole-docs/learn/messaging/ntt/deployment-process/ntt-deploy-to-evm.md

 description: Deploy and configure Wormhole’s Native Token Transfers (NTT) for EVM chains, including setup, token compatibility, mint/burn modes, and CLI usage.
 ---

-## Deploy your Token and Ensure Compatibility
+## Deploy Your Token and Ensure Compatibility

 If your token is not already deployed, deploy the token contract to the destination or spoke chains.